ishaan2947/Project_2024/Report.md

 2. Ishaan Nigam
 3. Yusa Sagli
 4. Mustafa Tekin

+Note: We will communicate through our phone messaging apps
 ## 2. Project topic (e.g., parallel sorting algorithms)

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)